 STPL currently owns equity stake in JDTL as at the Report date.
-I understand from the Investment Manager that STPL is proposing to acquire balance equity stake in JDTL before the completion of the Proposed Transaction as defined in para 1.1.4.
+I understand from the Investment Manager that STPL will be acquiring balance equity stake in JDTL before the completion of the Proposed Transaction as defined in para 1.1.4., for which NHAI approval is already received.